victorarias/tic_tac_toe/README.md

 Tic Tac Toe
 ===========================

 This is an implementation of the game Tic Tac Toe in Ruby.
-It's not fully functional, but it's possible to reach the end of the game by beating the computer.
+It's not fully functional, but it's possible to reach the end of the game by beating or losing to the computer.

-You can find the main feature/acceptance spec [here](https://github.com/victorarias/tic_tac_toe/blob/master/spec/features/tic_tac_toe_game_spec.rb).
+You can find the main feature/acceptance specs [here](https://github.com/victorarias/tic_tac_toe/blob/master/spec/features/tic_tac_toe_game_spec.rb).

 ### Instructions